I will now show you how to register a premium quality domain with backlinks for just $8.99.

 Here is your second option: A domain that was deleted and is now re-registered.

-This first screenshot is from Moz, which is known for not having all backlinks in their database:
+This first screenshot is, at the time of registration, from Moz, which is known for not having all backlinks in their database:

 SEO SpyGlass shows you much more: